anders462/Stock-Tracker/README.md

 # Stock-Tracker

-Application uses a Node.js/Express.js backend and Angular.js SPA frontend.
-Websocket is used for interactive updates throw socket.io
+Application uses a Node.js/Express.js backend and AngularJS SPA frontend.
+Socket.io/Websocket is used for realtime updates.
+The app is using Quandl's API's for stock data and HighCharts for graphics plotting.

 1. User Story: I can view a graph displaying the recent trend lines for each added stock.